 But, Garner’s Modern American Usage still lists axe as the more common of the two in American English and more common in English overall by a margin of 2:1, so the actual usage is unclear.
 There does appear to be a slight preference for ax in American English, while there is a strong preference for axe in British English.

-For example, almost all British newspaper with spell the word axe.
+For example, almost all British newspapers spell the word axe.

 - After sacking Mr Cameron’s right-hand man George Osborne within hours of taking office on Wednesday, Mrs May has now taken the axe to Michael Gove, Oliver Letwin, Nicky Morgan and John Whittingdale. –The Telegraph